-CPHS is offering two community pharmacy residencies during the 2014-2015 academic year.
-One of the residencies is offered in conjunction with Kerr Drug, located in Fuquay-Varina, N.C., and the second through Walgreens, located in Raleigh, N.C.
+CPHS is offering two community pharmacy residencies during the 2015-2016 academic year.
+Both of the residencies are offered in conjunction with Walgreens.

 The PGY1 community pharmacy residencies at CPHS are located in community pharmacies and are dedicated to the ideal of developing advanced level pharmacists who are prepared to design, develop, implement, and manage quality community pharmaceutical care practices.
 The Community Pharmacy Residency Program at Campbell University was granted accreditation by the American Society of Health System Pharmacists (ASHP)/ American Pharmacists Association (APhA) in August 2001.
 This recognition, the first for a community residency program in North Carolina and only the eighth in the country, assures candidates and future employers that nationally mandated standards of performance and quality have been met.
 We are proud of this accomplishment, which reflects a commitment to provide a quality program.

 Residency objectives may be tailored to match the interests, background, and skills and support the career objectives of the resident.
 They generally center around five areas of activity:

 - Teaching and Training (15-20%)